-In this post, we take a look at Google PageSpeed and how it relates to customer satisfaction and sustainable web design.
+In this post, we take a look at Google PageSpeed and how it relates to customer satisfaction, energy use, and sustainable web design.

 Mightybytes recently announced the launch of Ecograder, a free tool that grades websites on sustainability.
 One of the metrics that we’ve used to determine how much energy that your website is consuming is your Google PageSpeed score.
 Slow websites use more energy than their lean, efficient counterparts.
 Let’s take a look at what that score means and how it relates to internet sustainability.

 What is Google PageSpeed?